NickTomlin/codemirror-yaml-lite/README.md

 Codemirror YAML Lite
 ---

-This package provides CodeMirror language support for a partial version of the YAML 1.2 spec, and also contains the [Lezer](https://lezer.codemirror.net/) grammar that powers it.
+This package provides CodeMirror language support for a _partial_ version of the YAML 1.2 spec, and also contains the [Lezer](https://lezer.codemirror.net/) grammar that powers it.

 ## Usage

-In your project:
+Add the package to your projext

 ```
 npm i @nicktomlin/codemirror-lang-yaml-lite
 ```

+And include in your CM extensions:

 ```
 import {yaml} from "@nicktomlin/codemirror-lang-yaml-lite"

-// TODO:... more here
 new EditorView({
     extensions: [
+        // ...
         yaml
     ]
 })
 ```

+See the [`example-ui`](./example-ui) directory for a runnable example.

 ## Contributing